brevzin/cpp_proposals/2550_algo_output_iterator/algo-output-iterator.md

 ```
 :::

-And this is what it would look like if we weakened the range overload:
+And this is what it would look like if we weakened the range overload (which makes both calls in my short snippet valid):

 ::: bq
 ```diff